jh3nd3rs0n/argmatey/README.md

 Query methods:

 -   `CLI.getArg()`: returns the current command line argument
--   `CLI.getArg(int)`: returns the command line argument based on the provided index
+-   `CLI.getArg(int)`: returns the command line argument of the provided index
 -   `CLI.getArgCharIndex()`: returns the current character index of the current command line argument
--   `CLI.getArgCount()`: returns the count of all of the command line arguments
+-   `CLI.getArgCount()`: returns the count of the command line arguments
 -   `CLI.getArgIndex()`: return the index of the current command line argument
--   `CLI.getArgs()`: returns an array of all of the command line arguments
+-   `CLI.getArgs()`: returns an array of the command line arguments
 -   `CLI.getParseResultHolder()`: returns the current `ParseResultHolder`

 Iterator methods:

--   `CLI.hasNext()`: returns a boolean value to indicate if this `CLI` has a next part of the command line argument or a next command line argument
+-   `CLI.hasNext()`: returns a boolean value to indicate if this `CLI` has the next part of the current command line argument or the next command line argument
--   `CLI.next()`: returns the next part of the command line argument or the next command line argument
+-   `CLI.next()`: returns the next part of the current command line argument or the next command line argument

 Descriptive methods: